AsmaBenHmidene/Thyroid-disease-medical-diagnosis-prediction/README.md

 - Number of patients that have hypothyroid but predicted to have hyperthyroid : 0%.
 - Number of patients that have hyperthyroid but predicted to be healthy (false negative): 14.54%.
 - Number of patients that have hyperthyroid but predicted to have hypothyroid: 0%.

+>LightGBM model produced good results without the need of any technique to deal with imbalanced datasets.

 ## Recommendations:
 -